ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 All processes are complex and many of them involve simultaneous and even "chaotic" steps, as _Tucu_ describes.
 These involve different people with diverse knowledge contributing to the design of the projects that are currently under development.

 To integrate these different elements, _Tucu_ gives as an example the _Thursday meeting_.
-There, they show and share their code so that others can use them in different parts of the process. _"We do live coding where we raise doubts and do exercises (...) we try to generate a dynamic in which we share in a playful way, sometimes showing each part and what they are doing to be shared with others."_
+There, they show and share their code so that others can use them in different parts of the process. _"We do live coding where we raise doubts and do exercises (...) we try to generate a dynamic in which we share, sometimes even in a playful way, showing each part and what they are doing to be shared with others."_

 ## Free software and in our language